Statistical inference for rough volatility: Minimax Theory: Discussion

 as developed in Proposition \ref{prop:development_iv}.\\

-\item{\bf About \texorpdfstring{$\eta$}{eta}.} Although these models have two parameters $\eta$ and $H$, the parameter of real interest is obviously $H$.
-That is why, in the piecewise constant volatility model of Section \ref{sec:piecewise}, we do not provide an estimator for $\eta$ or any minimax theory.
-However, in a similar way as in Section \ref{sec:general}, one could show that the estimator
+\item{\bf About the parameter \texorpdfstring{$\eta$}{eta}.} Although our model has two parameters, $\eta$ and $H$, the parameter of interest is obviously $H$.
+That is why, in the piecewise constant volatility model of Section \ref{sec:piecewise}, we do not provide an estimator for $\eta$.
+However, similarly to the results in Section \ref{sec:general}, one could show that the estimator

-where $\kappa_p$ is an explicit function defined within Lemma \ref{lem:kappa}, is consistent and achieves convergence rate $\log(n) n^{-1/(4H+2)}$.
-Minor modification of the proof of Theorem \ref{thm:lower_multiscale} enables us to also show that this rate is minimax-optimal.\\
+where $\kappa_p$ is an explicit function defined within Lemma \ref{lem:kappa}, is consistent and achieves the convergence rate $n^{-1/(4H+2)} \log n$.
+A minor modification of the proof of Theorem \ref{thm:lower_multiscale} shows that this rate is also minimax optimal.\\